 © Fairmont The Queen Elizabeth

 Montréal’s hotels make this a long weekend to remember too.
 You can order a Maple Brunch with a seasonal playlist from Fairmont the Queen Elizabeth and Marché Artisans right to your home until April 18, or take a break and book your maple brunch with a Fairmount staycation.

 In Old Montréal, Le St Sulpice Hotel’s Easter family package includes an in-room Easter egg hunt with Juliette&chocolat treats, breakfast, parking and late-check out, or opt for a fabulous Easter brunch in a room with a view at the InterContinental Montréal, or a delicious brunch from restaurant Au Festin de Babette delivered to your room at Hôtel Gault.
 Check in to see what's happening for Easter at many more of the city’s hotels, from the most luxurious to the most family-friendly.

 The Holy Week seems like a good opportunity to experience some of Montréal’s rich religious heritage.
-At the Notre-Dame Basilica of Montréal, the city’s most visited tourist attraction, cultural creators Moment Factory have created a stunning light and sound performance called AURA.
-Time your visit for one of the performances (every day except Sunday).Saint Joseph’s Oratory of Mount Royal presents special masses throughout the week, including on Easter Sunday, when the Petits Chanteurs du Mont-Royal boys’ choir will help animate the event.
+Take a walk in Old Montréal to see Notre-Dame Basilica of Montréal, the city’s most visited tourist attraction – if you’d like to attend mass, make your reservations in advance as the limit is25 worshippers.Saint Joseph’s Oratory of Mount Royal also presents special masses throughout the week, including on Easter Sunday with attendance limited to 25 (get your ticket on site) or watch the Easter masses online.

 Feasts at every meal